How to Transition from a Day Job to a Career in Trucking

 Be Aware of Rapid Temperature Changes

-Arizona’s temperatures can shift dramatically from day to night.
-In the morning, the roads may be clear and dry, but by nightfall, temperatures can drop quickly, especially in northern Arizona.
-This can create black ice on the road— a hidden hazard for Phoenix truckers unfamiliar with it.
+Temperatures in the southwest can shift dramatically from day to night.
+In the morning, the roads may be clear and dry, but by nightfall, temperatures can drop quickly, especially in some of the northern areas.
+This can create black ice on the road— a hidden hazard for truckers in the southwest who may be unfamiliar with it.
 If you’re driving after sunset, slow down and be extra cautious around bridges and shaded areas, where black ice forms first.

 Prepare for Heavy Holiday Traffic

-Winter also means holiday travel, which increases traffic on Arizona’s highways.
-I-10, a major route for truckers in Phoenix, can get congested, especially around Thanksgiving, Christmas, and New Year’s.
+Winter also means holiday travel, which increases traffic on highways.
+I-10 and I-40, major routes for truckers in the southwest, can get congested, especially around Thanksgiving, Christmas, and New Year’s.
 Make sure to plan your routes and allow extra time to accommodate slower traffic and possible delays.
 Driving with patience and a safe following distance helps reduce accidents and stress on busy roads.

 Keep Your Truck Ready for Winter